 There are very few rental opportunities in the Region.
-Rental units make up only 26% of the Region's housing stock.
-That is a total of 21,449 units.
 Younger residents, older residents, and one- or two-person households tend to prefer rental units due to their flexibility, lack of maintenance requirements, and absence of a down payment.
 The ratio of homeowners to renters in the Region is approximately 3:1.
 Middletown has the largest percentage of renter-occupied units (47.7 percent) followed by Deep River (30.1 percent) and Essex (26.6 percent).
 These municipalities also have the highest overall number of housing units and the greatest housing diversity.